candycode/candycode.github.com/site/portfolio/index.md

 Another set of tools developed in the nineties, while still in college.

-Subdivide with Catmull-Clark, Loop and other techniques, decimate high polygonal count meshes, apply height maps to the surface vertices.
+Subdivide with Catmull-Clark, Loop and other techniques, decimate high polygonal count meshes, apply height maps to the surface normals.

 #OpenBabel